 The New York Ocean Action Plan (OAP) is a coordinated and inclusive effort focused on improving the health of our ocean ecosystems and their capacity to provide sustainable benefits to New Yorkers.
 Together, scientists, resource managers, and a wide range of stakeholders will take stock of New York's ocean-related activities and programs.
-Through a five-year action plan, the goal of the OAP is to achieve better-managed and healthier ocean ecosystems that will benefit people, communities, and the natural world.
+Through a ten-year action plan, the goal of the OAP is to achieve better-managed and healthier ocean ecosystems that will benefit people, communities, and the natural world.
 Grounded in short-term actions to reach long-term goals, the OAP will guide State government funding, research, management, outreach, and education choices.